 Breaking tasks down for me makes them seem a lot more manageable and it makes them seem a lot less overwhelming when we look at the tasks.
 I have a post on how I plan my blog posts and I follow this structure every single time.
 I know that it works, I know it shaves time off blogging and I know it’s manageable.
 It’s the same kind of layout for when I do assignments for university.
 Having a knowledge of the little steps you have to take in order to get a big task done makes stuff seem so much easier.

 ALWAYS HAVE IDEAS IN THE BANK

 This tip refers to blogging a little more but it’s equally as important.
-I try to always have blog ideas written down in my notes that I can write whenever I’m a little short on inspiration.
+I try to always have blog ideas written down in my notes that I can write.
 I’ll sometimes sit and draft a blog post and save it for a day when the bloggers’ block hits hard.
 This helps me especially around assignment time because I don’t really have time to be thinking of posts to write so I can just open my notes and start writing one of my ideas.